 Strengthen your DLP strategy with Spirion’s data privacy solution

-Spirion’s Sensitive Data Platform is a data privacy solution that excels in automated sensitive data discovery, classification, and remediation.
-Our discovery tool allows you to search locations such as PDFs, images, cloud repositories, databases and even your colleague’s laptops.
-No matter where your data ends up—whether it’s in the cloud or on-premise, unstructured or structured—Spirion can find it.
-It’s easy to set up automated classification, so once data is found, it’s instantly classified.
+Spirion’s Sensitive Data Platform is a data privacy solution that excels in securing sensitive data at rest via automated data discovery, classification, and remediation.
+Our discovery tool searches locations such as PDFs, images, cloud repositories, databases, and even employee laptops for sensitive data.
+No matter where your data ends up — whether it’s in the cloud or on-premise, unstructured or structured — Spirion can find it.
+It’s easy to set up automated classification, so once data is found, it’s instantly and accurately classified.
 Organizations can also create workflows with specific trigger events or actions to streamline remediation.
 To see our platform in action, you can watch a free demo here.